Lahti: Winter sports

 Lahti has a rich sporting tradition, especially in various wintersports.
 The city is well known for the annually held Lahti Ski Games (Salpausselän kisat) and the Finlandia-hiihto cross-country skiing contest.
 It is also the only city to host the FIS Nordic World Ski Championships seven times, doing so in 1926, 1938, 1958, 1978, 1989, 2001 and 2017.

 Ice hockey

-The Pelicans have competed in the top level of Finnish ice hockey, the Liiga, since 1999.
+The Pelicans have competed in the top level of Finnish ice hockey, the SM-liiga, since 1999.
 Before the new millennium Reipas represented Lahti in top-flight hockey for 50 years.
 Many former NHL players, such as Janne Laukkanen, Toni Lydman and Pasi Nurminen, have started their careers in Reipas.

 Association football

 Historically the city's most successful association football club has been Kuusysi.
 In their golden years lasting from the early 1980s to the 1990s they won five Finnish championships as well as two Finnish Cup titles, with appearances in European competitions each year.
 Their greatest rivals, Reipas, won a total of three championships and seven cup titles from 1963 to 1978 but diminished in the early 1980s as Kuusysi got stronger.

 In the 1990s both clubs ended up in such massive financial difficulties that a merger was executed in 1996, with the newly formed club adopting a new name, crest and colours.
 FC Lahti has played in the Veikkausliiga since 1999, excluding a season-long visit to the first division in 2011, having placed twice third and appearing in Europe three times.